Resources

 1. Get food and beverage freight away from the trailer wall

-Product is loaded tight against the walls in intermodal to prevent load shifts.
-However, rail providers have approved the use of dunnage, or loose wood or matting that keeps cargo in place, to fill voids and maintain a distance of 4" between the sidewall and shippers’ products.
-A variety of options are on the market, from airbags to foil-backed fillers, styrofoam panels and folding fillers.
-Some shippers have also successfully used old pallets as dunnage.
-Carrier loading engineers can help you create a loading pattern that will protect food and beverage products from damage and temperature and keep product moving via the rails safely.
-Some shippers maintain two loading patterns, one for times or destinations that do not require temperature protection and one for when it is needed.
+In intermodal shipping, product is loaded tight against the walls to prevent load shifts.
+However, rail providers have approved the use of dunnage, loose wood or matting that keeps cargo in place, to fill voids and maintain a distance of 4" between the sidewall and shippers’ products.
+A variety of options are on the market, including:

-2. Get the product off the floor of the shipping container to prevent conduction
+2. Get the product off the floor to prevent conduction

 3. Use blankets — over and under pallets — to slow transfer of heat or cold

 Blankets are effective in slowing the transfer of heat or cold but need to cover the product completely.
-Research simulating temperature changes conducted by the EPA, Protek and Schneider at Texas A&M revealed that blankets or other insulation placed under freight, on the floor of the container, are just as critical as having insulation over and around the pallet.
+That means placing insulation under the freight, on the floor of the container, in addition to over and around the pallet.
 Doing so reduces the loss of heat/cold through floorboards.
-The research discovered that contrary to popular belief, heat/cold is not being transferred from the floor to the product when sitting directly on it.
-Instead, heat/cold is escaping the trailer via the floor and putting the product at risk.
+Contrary to popular belief, heat/cold isn’t transferred from the floor to the product sitting directly on it.
+Instead, heat/cold escapes the trailer via the floor and puts the product at risk.

 4. Raise or lower the temperature at loading